The level four braid group: Level four versus the mod two kernel

 Since $M$ preserves the symplectic form and fixes $\langle \vec x_{g+1}, \vec y_{g+1} \rangle$ it follows that $M$ preserves $\langle \vec x_{1}, \vec y_{1}, \dots, \vec x_{g}, \vec y_{g} \rangle$, that is, $M$ decomposes as a direct sum $M_g \oplus I_2$, where $M_g$ is the action on $\langle \vec x_{1}, \vec y_{1}, \dots, \vec x_{g}, \vec y_{g} \rangle$.
 Since the image of the generating set from the first statement under the inclusion $\Sp_{2g}(\Z) \to \left(\Sp_{2g+2}(\Z)[2]\right)_{\vec y_{g+1}}$ is contained in the generating set from the second statement, the proposition follows. \end{proof}

-It follows from the computation of the abelianization of $\Sp_{2g}(\Z)[2]$ below that the generating set for $\Sp_{2g}(\Z)$ in Proposition~\ref{prop:sp trans gens} is minimal.
-See the paper of Church and Putman \cite{CP} for minimal generating sets for the other congruence subgroups of $\Sp_{2g}(\Z)$.
+Below we show that $(\Z/2)^{2g+1 \choose 2}$ is a quotient of $\Sp_{2g}(\Z)[2]$ from which it follows that the generating set for $\Sp_{2g}(\Z)$ in Proposition~\ref{prop:sp trans gens} is minimal.
+See the paper of Church and Putman \cite{CP} for minimal generating sets for other congruence subgroups of $\Sp_{2g}(\Z)$.

 The first statement of the following theorem is due to A'Campo \cite[Th\'eor\`eme 1]{acampo} (see also Mumford \cite[Lemma 8.12]{mumford} and Wajnryb \cite[Theorem 1]{bw}).

 \begin{theorem} Let $g \geq 2$. \begin{enumerate} \item The restriction $\rho : \PB_{2g+1} \to \Sp_{2g}(\Z)[2]$ is surjective. \item The restriction $\rho : \PB_{2g+2} \to \left(\Sp_{2g+2}(\Z)[2]\right)_{\vec y_{g+1}}$ is surjective. \end{enumerate} \end{theorem}